Home » Blog » Exchange Server » How to Migrate Exchange 2010 to 2016 – Complete Step-by-Step Process

 As you are already running Exchange Server 2010, you might have an idea of the performance of the existing server.
 So, you can consider increasing the RAM, Disk Space, and Processor to ensure smooth working on the new Exchange 2016 Server.

-You can also consider reducing or increasing mailbox quotas and ensuring that you have enough storage space for mailbox and backup storage.
+You can also consider reducing or increasing mailbox quotas and ensuring you have enough storage space for mailbox and backup storage.

 Furthermore, you can also give thought to separating Exchange logs, Exchange database, and Windows volume.